PALAXO/es-migrations-backend/README.md

 This is BE of the ES Migration tool responsible for processing the migrations.

-Documentation can be found in [private ES repository](https://github.com/PALAXO/Circularo-elasticsearch).
+Documentation can be found in [private Backend repository](https://github.com/PALAXO/Circularo-backend).